Buying short-term health plans in South Carolina

 - Short-term plan terms can’t last more than 11 months in South Carolina, with a total duration of 33 months (including renewals).

-- South Carolina wanted to make sure consumers could differentiate between ACA-compliant plans and short-term plans.
+- South Carolina issued a consumer alert to ensure that residents could differentiate between ACA-compliant plans and short-term plans.

 - At least six insurers offer short-term plans in the state.